Issues with the Tesla Model 3

 No multiple routes

 When entering a destination, you are given a route to follow.
 There are no alternative routes and no way to choose to avoid motorways.
 I'm very used to being able to select alternative routes having used Google Maps for so long.
 Plus, coming from the BMW i3, I'm used to being able to choose alternative routes for optimum fuel efficiency.
-It was a real surprise to see no alternative route selection or way points in the Model 3 software.
+It was a real surprise to see no alternative route selection or waypoints in the Model 3 software.
 I strongly expect this is a planned feature.

 Poor search for charging stations

 This was again, very surprising.
 The maps app helpfully routes you to the nearest Supercharger for long journeys.
-Having used one recently for the first time, they are absolutely fantastic and the user experience of them completely blew away my previous experiences with other networks - the navigational tools and integration in to the car only helps further improve that experience.
+Having used one recently for the first time, they are absolutely fantastic and the user experience of them completely blew away my previous experiences with other networks - the navigational tools and integration into the car only help further improve that experience.
 However, I don't live anywhere near a Supercharger (although there's been one stated as coming to Brighton since the end of 2017).
 I also don't have any off-street parking, so using public chargers is crucial.
 Searching on the maps app for chargers brings up some results, but data is ropey.
 My local charger was listed as being on a different road, many are unlisted and don't appear on the map at all - plus there's no way to view availability status (which is available through APIs).
 The BMW i3 displayed a much better set of data for chargers on its (far less capable) maps app.
 There's no way to search for just Rapid chargers either.
 Here I suppose there may be a little conflict of interest for Tesla, what with their own charging network, in promoting other networks.
 But then, that stance might also contradict their mission.
 I'd love to be able to easily search for and filter chargers regardless of charging network.

 The UI is easy to use and once you are settled in to the car, you don't really need to use it that much when driving.
 Which is completely how it should be!
 I have noticed a few design choices, or perhaps things that have been overlooked.